Reference: Documentation for Internal API¶

 Returns a new instance of

-corresponding to kernel if the cached variables in self would be invalid for kernel, else returns self.
+CodegenOperationCacheManagercorresponding to kernel if the cached variables in self would be invalid for kernel, else returns self.

 Returns a

-of parallel inames in a callkernel- Parameters
+frozensetof concurrent inames in a callkernel- Parameters:

 callkernel_index – Index of the

-’s schedule, whose parallel inames are to be found.
+loopy.schedule.CallKernelin theCodegenOperationCacheManager.kernel_proxy’s schedule, whose parallel inames are to be found.

-Reduction Operation#
+Reduction Operation¶

-Iname Tags#
+Iname Tags¶

 Return a subset of tags that matches type tag_type.
 Raises exception if the number of tags found were greater than max_num or less than min_num.

-- Parameters
+- Parameters:

 tags – An iterable of tags.